The Lord of the Rings (1978 film): Directing

 Bakshi said that one of the problems with the production was that the film was an epic, because "epics tend to drag.
 The biggest challenge was to be true to the book."
 When asked what he was trying to accomplish with the film, Bakshi stated "The goal was to bring as much quality as possible to the work.
 I wanted real illustration as opposed to cartoons."
 Bakshi said that descriptions of the characters were not included because they are seen in the film.
-He stated that the key thing was not "how a hobbit looks", since everyone has their own idea of such things, but that "the energy of Tolkien survives".
+He stated that the key thing was not "how a hobbit looks," since everyone has their own idea of such things, but that "the energy of Tolkien survives."
 In his view what mattered was whether the quality of animation was enough to make the movie work.

 Bakshi was aware of the work of illustrators like the Brothers Hildebrandt, without accepting that their style had driven his approach; he stated that the film presented a clash of many styles, as in his other films.

 Animation

-Publicity for the film announced that Bakshi had created "the first movie painting" by utilizing "an entirely new technique in filmmaking".
+Publicity for the film announced that Bakshi had created "the first movie painting" by utilizing "an entirely new technique in filmmaking."
 Much of the film used live-action footage which was then rotoscoped to produce an animated look.
 This saved production costs and gave the animated characters a more realistic look.
 In animation historian Jerry Beck's The Animated Movie Guide, reviewer Marea Boylan writes that "up to that point, animated films had not depicted extensive battle scenes with hundreds of characters.
 By using the rotoscope, Bakshi could trace highly complex scenes from live-action footage and transform them into animation, thereby taking advantage of the complexity live-action film could capture without incurring the exorbitant costs of producing a live-action film."
-Bakshi rejected the Disney approach which he thought "cartoony", arguing that his approach, while not traditional for rotoscoping, created a feeling of realism involving up to a thousand characters in a scene.
+Bakshi rejected the Disney approach which he thought "cartoony," arguing that his approach, while not traditional for rotoscoping, created a feeling of realism involving up to a thousand characters in a scene.

 Bakshi went to England to recruit a voice cast from the BBC Drama Repertory Company, including Christopher Guard, William Squire, Michael Scholes, Anthony Daniels, and John Hurt.
 Daniels remembers that "The whole cast were in the same studio but we all had to leave a two second gap between the lines which made for rather stilted dialogue."
 For the live-action portion of the production, Bakshi and his cast and crew went to Spain, where the rotoscope models acted out their parts in costume in the open or in empty soundstages.
 Additional photography took place in Death Valley.
 Bakshi was so terrified of the horses used in the shoot that he directed those scenes from inside the caravan.

 Bakshi had a difficult working relationship with producer Saul Zaentz.
-When Saul would bring potential investors to Bakshi's studio, he would always show them the same sequence, of Frodo falling off of his horse at the Ford (which was his stunt double actually falling over).
+When Zaentz would bring potential investors to Bakshi's studio, he would always show them the same sequence, of Frodo falling off of his horse at the Ford (which was his stunt double actually falling over).